 If you accepted the terms of the license you’ll be asked if you would like to install the VST plugin version of the software.
 Type y if you do and press the Enter key, you’ll then be prompted to enter a location to install the plugin.
 You should enter the full path to an existing directory, if the directory doesn’t exist the installer will ask you to choose another location.
 If the directory you choose requires root permissions then you’ll need to restart the installer with root access (sudo).

 If the software includes a standalone application you’ll now be asked if you would like to install it.
 Type y if you do and press the Enter key, you’ll then be prompted to enter a location to install the standalone application.
 You should enter the full path to an existing directory, if the directory doesn’t exist the installer will ask you to choose another location.
 If the directory you choose requires root permissions then you’ll need to restart the installer with root access (sudo).

 The standalone installation will also place the license file and application icon into the install directory.
 You can use this icon for any desktop or menu shortcuts you create for the standalone application.

 The software installation will now complete and you can move on to installing the samples.

 The Windows installer has a .exe file extension, double click it to launch the setup wizard.
 The first screen will present the software license, if you agree with its terms select I accept the agreement and then click Next.

-The next screen will ask you to select a location to install the 32bit version of the plugin.
-This does not need to be the same location where you will install the samples.
-Once you’ve chosen an install directory click Next.
+On the next screen you’ll need to supply a location to install the 32bit version of the plugin.
+These don’t need to be the same location as each other or the same location where you will install the samples.

 Now you need to select a location for the 64bit version of the plugin.
-This does no need to be the same location where you will install the samples.
+This does not need to be the same location where you will install the samples.

 You’ll now be given the opportunity to customise the installation.
 You can choose which components you’d like to install by marking the checkboxes next to them.
 Once you’ve made your selections click Next.